techjoomla/docs.github.io/_posts/2019-04-25-com-tjucm-introduction.md

 #### 1) UCM Type

-Backend Users can create a UCM type.
+Bakend Users can create a UCM type.
 To create new type select the component "TJ-UCM" and click on "New" button of UCM-Types List view.
 The form has fields as follows:
 - **Title:** Give a title for UCM type.